 What to Send:

-300 word abstracts or presentation proposals should be submitted simultaneously to both Organising Chairs by Friday 14th June 2013 abstracts may be in Word, WordPerfect, or RTF formats with the following information and in this order:
+Abstracts may be in Word, RTF or Notepad formats with the following information and in this order:

-a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of abstract, e) body of proposal, f) up to 10 keywords.
+a) author(s), b) affiliation as you would like it to appear in programme, c) email address, d) title of proposal, e) body of proposal, f) up to 10 keywords.

-E-mails should be entitled: FOOD2 Abstract Submission.
+E-mails should be entitled: Food Abstract Submission

-The conference is part of the Making Sense of: programme of research projects.
+This event is an inclusive interdisciplinary research and publishing project.
 It aims to bring together people from different areas and interests to share ideas and explore various discussions which are innovative and exciting.

 Inter-Disciplinary.Net believes it is a mark of personal courtesy and professional respect to your colleagues that all delegates should attend for the full duration of the meeting.
 If you are unable to make this commitment, please do not submit an abstract for presentation.
 Please note: Inter-Disciplinary.Net is a not-for-profit network and we are not in a position to be able to assist with conference travel or subsistence.